nygeog/globalsat/tree_walks.md

 ######Start and Stop RunKeeper app at the beginning and end of each walk too.
 Place the RunKeeper GPX files in the RunKeeper folder in Dropbox under your initials 'mb.'

-##Notes to take at walks
+##Notes to take at walks:
-1. For each walk id (wuid)Start time, start time YYYYMMDD HH:MM:SS
+1. For each walk id (wuid)Start time - YYYYMMDD HH:MM:SS
+2. For each walk id (wuid)time to Satellite signal - YYYYMMDD HH:MM:SS
+3. For each walk id (wuid)End time - YYYYMMDD HH:MM:SS
-2. If the walk was disrupted by activity or construction.
+4. If the walk was disrupted by activity or construction.

 #Filenaming conventions